DELEGATES ASSEMBLLY AGREES 2014 CAMPAIGNS

 St. Augustine’s Church, MK College and Future Wolverton, proposed a new campaign to improve MK’s public transport.
 This will start with improving information to bus passengers and piloting a community transport scheme in north MK using electric cars.

 Pupils and students from Brooklands Farm Primary School and MK Academy introduced a new campaign to ‘Weave Trust in Relationships’ by systematically introducing school students to adults and institutions within their neighbourhood.

-St. Paul’s Catholic School students and the Q:alliance youth group proposed a campaign for ‘Safer Youth Spaces’ including an education programme to improve cyber safety for young people and a solution to the loss of meeting space and youth work at The Point.
+St. Paul’s Catholic School students and the Q:alliance youth group proposed a campaign for ‘Safer Youth Spaces’ including an education programme to improve cyber safety for young people and a solution to the loss of CMK meeting space and youth worker.
+See video.

 Rob Paton said: “We are delighted to have completed our listening campaigns, institution by institution, and resolved this evening to support these campaigns as one powerful alliance.”